hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/06_automating_workflow.md

 	$ Rscript mean.R

 ### R on Orchestra:

+You can use any of the above ways to run an Rscript on Orchestra, but you can also submit it as a job to the LSF queue as follows:

 	$ bsub -q short -W 12:00 -R "rusage[mem=16000]" "Rscript mean.R"
 	# note the high memory usage above